 The Bible is so important that Jesus said of it, "Man does not live on bread alone, but by every word that comes from the mouth of God" (Matthew 4:4).
 That is, we can stuff our faces with what the world offers, but it will never fully satisfy the way God's Word does.

 What benefit will we get from reading the Bible?
-What kind of satisfaction we can get from God's Word?
+What kind of satisfaction can we get from God's Word?
 With all the different things that distract us and demand our attention every hour of every day, why should we spend time with God's Word?

 The Bible isn't just a book of pages and passages to be memorized.
 The Bible is much more alive, much more useful and practical than you may think.
 To leave it on the shelf is to miss out on an opportunity for a fuller, more satisfying, joyful life.

-If you don't know where to start, we'd suggest starting with the Gospels in the New Testament: Matthew, Mark, Luke, and John.
+If you don't know where to start, we'd suggest starting with the gospels in the New Testament: Matthew, Mark, Luke, and John.
 They will help you get to know Jesus better, and He is the greatest example for believers to follow.
 For very practical advice on living life, read the letters of the Apostle Paul, which begin with the book of Romans and basically go through Philemon.

 Studying the Bible has often been compared to mining for gold.
 If we don't try very hard, merely "sifting through the pebbles in a stream," we'll only find a bit of gold dust.
 But the more we make an effort to really dig and discover, the greater our reward will be.